Meloni government: Government formation

 Immediately after the first meeting of the Italian Parliament's new legislature, tensions began to grow within the centre-right coalition.
 On 13 October, Silvio Berlusconi refused to support Ignazio La Russa, a politician with a neo-fascist background who was the Brothers of Italy (FdI) candidate to be President of the Senate of the Republic.
 However, La Russa succeeded in being elected by obtaining 116 votes out of 206 in the first round, thanks to the support from opposition parties to the centre-right coalition.
 Tensions further grew, in particular between Berlusconi and Giorgia Meloni, whom Berlusconi described as "patronising, overbearing, arrogant" and "offensive" in a series of written notes in the Senate.
 In the following days, after meetings between parties' leader, tensions loosened and the centre-right coalition parties reached an agreement on the formation of the new cabinet.
+Berlusconi also complained about the treatment that Forza Italia received, because he wanted 7 ministries and not 4 (since Lega held the Presidency of the Chamber, and FdI the Presidency of the Senate, which according to Berlusconi have always been worth 1 and 2 ministries for those who don't have them), but Meloni laughed in his face and granted him only one more ministry.